Zero Waste to Landfill

 Strategic Partnerships

-Diamond achieved its zero waste goal through strategic partnerships with Cascades Recovery, Covanta Sustainable Solutions Group, and Advanced Waste Solutions.
+Diamond achieved its zero waste goal through strategic partnerships with Cascades Recovery, Reworld (formerly Covanta Sustainable Solutions Group), and Advanced Waste Solutions.
 A collaborative task force was created to audit manufacturing and recovery methods and seek positive end-of-life scenarios (solutions) for all waste streams.

 To achieve this goal, Diamond's two manufacturing facilities reduced their overall waste streams and increased recycling rates to approximately 97%.
-All remaining waste is sent for fuels blending or to Covanta Energy for Energy-from-Waste (EfW), eliminating the need for landfill disposal.
+All remaining waste is sent for fuels blending or to Reworld for Energy-from-Waste (EfW), eliminating the need for landfill disposal.

 Download the zero waste case study published by Covanta Environmental Solutions.